 Real Statistics Functions: The Real Statistics Resource Pack provides the following supplemental functions, where R1 is a k × k range in Excel.

-eVALUES(R1, iter, order): Produces an 1 × k array containing the eigenvalues of matrix in range R1.
-These eigenvalues are listed in decreasing absolute value order.
+eVALUES(R1, iter, order): Produces a 2 × k array whose first row contains the eigenvalues of matrix A in range R1.
+Below each eigenvalue λ is the value det(A─λI).

-eVECTORS(R1, iter, order) : Produces a row with the eigenvalues as for eVALUES(R1).
+eVECTORS(R1, iter, order, prec): Produces a row with the eigenvalues as for eVALUES(R1).
 Below each eigenvalue is a unit eigenvector corresponding to this eigenvalue.
 Thus the output of eVECTORS(R1) must be an (k+1) × k array.

 Since the calculation of these functions uses iterative techniques, you can optionally specify the number of iteration used via the iter parameter.
 If the iter parameter is not used then it defaults to 100 iterations.